-In the first half of 2010 average rents (from new consents) were 3% higher than the average for all of calendar year 2009.
+The Jersey Private Sector Rental Index has been stable during the first nine months of 2010, at a level almost 3% higher than the average for all of calendar year 2009.

-6 A full description of the Jersey Private Rental Index and methodology is given in the Notes.
+5 A full description of the Jersey Private Rental Index and methodology is given in the Notes.